pakal/rsfile/doc/native_io_concepts.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The inheritability of system semaphores allows an interesting optimization: when a python stream is created as *inheritable* and wrapped with a thread-safe interface, RsFile used an interprocess semaphore for the latter, instead of a standard threading lock.
+The inheritability of system semaphores allows an interesting optimization: when a python stream is created as *inheritable* and wrapped with a thread-safe interface, RSFile used an interprocess semaphore for the latter, instead of a standard threading lock.

 Thus, if this instance gets inherited as a whole (eg. via multiprocessing module), parent and child processes will